 - Individuals with education as a health care aide, personal support worker, continuing care assistant, nurse or other profession considered to provide direct patient care.

-The substantial equivalence assessment will be conducted by the College of Licensed Practical Nurses of Alberta (CLPNA) with an anticipated timeline of assessment of 4-8 weeks once the curriculum has been received.
-The health care provider will be required to complete their online profile with the Directory, have their curriculum submitted and provide consent to having their assessment decision shared with their employer or future employer.
+The substantial equivalence assessment has an anticipated timeline of assessment of 4-8 weeks once the curriculum has been received.
+The health care provider will be required to complete the requirements outlined on the Assessment Requirements webpage and provide consent to having their assessment decision shared with their employer or future employer if necessary.